DataDog/hiring-engineers/answers.md

 ### Collecting APM Data

 This section honestly threw me for a loop.

-At one point, I was able to get the Flask application instrumented and visible in the APM - Services GUI.
-The issue though was that I couldn't replicate what I had done after creating a new VM when I ran into problems applying additional configurations to my first application.
+I was able to get the Flask application instrumented and visible in the APM - Services GUI the first time I attempted the process but ultimately unable to add additional configurations so that they'd also reflect in the interface.
+I decided after some troubleshooting to spin up a new VM to retry the process.
+The second time around, I could instrument the app but none of the information would pull into the UI, not even the service itself despite confirming the connection.

 I'll go through what I succeeded in doing the first time around and where I'm stuck scratching my head today.

-I began this process by booting up the Linux VM I had created earlier for this exercise.
+I began by booting up the Linux VM I had created earlier for this exercise.
 The Datadog agent had already been installed, so it was just a matter of ensuring the agent was running, and APM was enabled in the datadog.yaml file.

 With both confirmed, I moved onto installing pip, flask and ddtrace.

-I then created my Flask app Python file (datadog_flask.py) and ran the following against it.
+Once installed, I created my Flask app Python file (datadog_flask.py) and ran the following against it.

 ```
 export DD_SERVICE=hello